uncogeek/autoBackup/README.md

 # Automated Backup System

 This Python project provides an automated backup solution for files and folders.
 It performs several actions to ensure your data is safely backed up and easily accessible.
+> [!NOTE]
+> After configure file "constant.py" and run "main.py" these action will occur:
+> Create a folder and rar file contain backed-up directories and files defined

 ## Features